pswoodworth/simple-react-redux-scss-hmr-livereload-boilerplate/README.md

 ```
 npm install
 ```
 To get started.
 This will also build the production app as a post-build.
-That's a nice check to be sure the build processes are working correctly in your environment and also sets you up to deply to place like heroku.
+That's a nice check to be sure the build processes are working correctly in your environment and also sets you up to deploy to place likes heroku where you'll need a build-hook built in.

 ```
 npm run dev